HFloyd97/Projects/README.md

 # Python Projects
-Contains some random python scripts
+Contains some random python scripts for maths and stocks